-Call (512) 442-2727 with questions or to schedule an appointment at our South Austin clinic.
+Call (512) 442-2727 with questions or to schedule an appointment at our Westlake clinic.
 You can also visit our Services page for more information on physical therapy and chiropractic treatment options for Scoliosis and other ailments at Austin Preferred.

 Q: What is Scoliosis?

 A: Scoliosis is a curvature of the spine that often develops during adolescence, causing symptoms including back pain, limited range of motion and difficulty breathing, among others.